-At the Culinary Institute, students (like yours truly a few years back) have to pass one final cooking practical to graduate.
+At the Culinary Institute, students (like yours truly at one time) have to pass one final cooking practical to graduate.
 And of course a temperamental sauce like hollandaise is on the menu.
 So I thought I’d share the finer points of how to make hollandaise sauce, for those special occasions that warrant crafting it at home.
 Because I rarely order it at a restaurant for one reason, and one reason only.

 The sauce is made hours before guests arrive, and sits waiting in a thermos to be served lukewarm at best.
 Not edible times if you know what I mean.
 Or the best way to enjoy eggs Benedict on a Sunday morning.
-But since hollandaise is an emulsion of egg yolks and butter, a little bit of know how takes you far.
-Think more in the vain of culinary science, than science of the rocket variety.
+But since hollandaise is a simple emulsion of egg yolks and butter, a little bit of know how takes you far.

 Success relies on awareness, and a properly heated double boiler.
 However, even seasoned professional cooks break the sauce – or curdle the eggs – by not heeding the warning signs .

-- Too thick to incorporate more butter (sauce doesn’t flow off the whisk)
+- The sauce becomes too thick in the bowl (sauce doesn’t flow off the whisk)

 - Less than 120° F